gnaprs/scviz/paper/paper.md

 ---
-title: 'scpviz: A Python bioinformatics toolkit for Single-cell Proteomics-omics analysis'
+title: 'scpviz: A Python bioinformatics toolkit for Single-cell Proteomics and multi-omics analysis'
 tags:
   - Python
   - single-cell